Year 8 Citizenship

 Unit 4

-How can we make positive choices
+How can we have positive relationships?

-This unit builds on earlier CPE units on personal relationships and positive choices.
+This unit builds on earlier units on personal relationships and positive choices.
 Students explore the characteristics of safe, positive and healthy friendships, and consider the warning signs of an unsafe or unhealthy relationship.
 Students explore strategies for coping with peer pressure, staying safe online and managing anger.

 Key knowledge developed: